Endless Night (novel): Plot summary

-While at lunch with Major Phillpot, Mike begins to worry about the fact that Ellie has not yet joined them.
+While at lunch with Major Phillpot, Mike begins to worry that Ellie has not yet joined them.
 She never turns up to lunch and when Mike calls Gipsy’s Acre, he learns that she has not yet returned from her morning ride.
-Mike and Phillpot search the forest around the house; eventually, Mike discovers her dead body, having sustained no apparent injuries.
+Mike and Phillpot search the forest around the house; eventually, Mike discovers Ellie's dead body, having sustained no apparent injuries.
 The local police determine that Ellie died of shock when she was thrown from her horse.
 Several witnesses come forward, claiming that they saw a woman in the woods at the same time Ellie was riding her horse.
-The police believe it was Mrs Lee who scared the horse on purpose and murdered Ellie by accident, not knowing she had a heart condition.
+The police believe it was Mrs. Lee who scared the horse on purpose and killed Ellie by accident, not knowing she had a heart condition.

-At the inquest, it is revealed that a gold lighter was found in the folly with the initial ‘C’ on it.
+At the inquest, it is revealed that a gold lighter was found in the nearby folly with the initial ‘C’ on it.
 It could either belong to Claudia Hardcastle, Ellie's riding companion, or Cora, her stepmother.
-The inquest is inconclusive, because Mrs Lee does not show up in court.
+The inquest is inconclusive, because Mrs. Lee does not show up in court.

 After the inquest, Michael travels to America to attend Ellie’s funeral with her family and collect his inheritance.
-While there, he hears that Mrs Lee has been found dead in a quarry, and Claudia Hardcastle has also died while out riding her horse.
+While there, he hears that Mrs. Lee has been found dead in a quarry, and Claudia Hardcastle has also died while out riding her horse.
 He wonders if it can be a coincidence.

-From Mr Lippincott, he also officially learns that Claudia used to be married to Stanford Lloyd, another one of Ellie's lawyers (the one he thought he saw her with that day).
-Mr Lippincott asks Mike if he ever knew Greta before meeting Ellie. which he denies.
-Mr Lippincott mentions that he has written and sent a letter to Michael, to await his arrival back in England.
+From Mr. Lippincott, he also officially learns that Claudia used to be married to Stanford Lloyd, another one of Ellie's lawyers (the one he thought he saw her with that day).
+Mr. Lippincott asks Mike if he ever knew Greta before meeting Ellie, which he denies.
+Mr. Lippincott mentions that he has written and sent a letter to Michael – he'll get it upon his arrival back in England.